yufeizhao/yufeizhao.github.io/gtac/index.md

 ## Problem sets

 See [Dropbox folder](https://www.dropbox.com/sh/6ashj34jk6i905n/AADi8iXBLj0U41e9Q-mc0fdNa?dl=0&lst=) for the problem set.
 It will be updated over the course of the semester.
+I will announce on Canvas when each problem set is complete.

 You should only submit the designated problems, but are encouraged to try the rest as well.

 Starred problems are generally more challenging.

 To get the most out of this course, you are expected to spend a significant amount of time solving these problems.
 It will be essential to start thinking about these problems early.

 ### Schedule

 | Problem set | Due date  |
 |:---------------:|:-----------:|
-| PS 1 | TBD
+| PS 1 | Sun Sep 26
-| PS 2 | TBD
+| PS 2 | Sun Oct 10
-| PS 3 | TBD
+| PS 3 | Sun Oct 24
-| PS 4 | TBD
+| PS 4 | Sun Nov 7
-| PS 5 | TBD
+| PS 5 | Sun Nov 21
-| PS 6 | TBD
+| PS 6 | Sun Dec 5

-Starred problems on each problem set are submitted separately, with an automatic (TBD) days extension (and no additional extension permitted).
+**Starred problems** on each problem set should be submitted separately, with an automatic 7-day extension without penalty (and no additional extensions permitted).

 ### Submissions